Posted on Wednesday, July 12th, 2023 at 9:34 pm

 Uterine cancer is the most common type of gynecologic cancer (any cancer that starts in the female reproductive organs) in the US.
 In this disease, cancer cells form in the tissue of the uterus.
 While there are several types of uterine cancer, the two most common are:

 The most common subset, it occurs when malignant cells grow in the glands of the endometrium.
-It varies in severity, but is often identified at an early stage, which increases the survival rate of diagnosed individuals.
+It varies in severity but is often identified early, increasing the survival rate of diagnosed individuals.
 Overall, the survival rate is 81%, but for those for whom the cancer is localized to the uterine lining, the survival rate is 95%.